EEP Group

 Fertile soil, a temperate climate and a rich farming culture combine to reinforce Ireland’s status as one of the EU’s strongest agricultural regions.
 In the current political and economic climate, the Irish agricultural sector faces great challenges.
 With the right support on a European and national level however, I believe that this industry can halt its perceived decline and become a thriving sector in our economy.

 Ireland stands to benefit immensely from new opportunities and innovation in the agriculture and agri-food sectors.
 In my work, I strive to ensure that Irish farmers get the most out of the reformed Common Agricultural Policy (CAP).
-I also want to see the over-zealous nature of inspections addressed, live exports preserved, and the family farm and rural Ireland protected.
+I also want to see the the nature and level of inspections are sufficient (but not over burdensome), live exports preserved, and the family farm and rural Ireland protected.

 Threat from climate change, rising energy costs, food security and rural decline tend to hinder the potential of Ireland’s agricultural sector.
 Thankfully, this is where membership of the European Union largely plays in our favour.
 Through the CAP, we may coordinate with the 27 other Member States in order to build sustainable and effective policies which tackle issues of common concern.